MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 <your class code here>
 ```
-The first line always needs to be "//MCCScript 1.0" comment, as the program requires it to determine the version of the script.
+The first line always needs to be `//MCCScript 1.0` comment, as the program requires it to determine the version of the script.

-Everything between "//MCCScript 1.0" and "//MCCScript Extensions" comments will be treated as code, that part of the code will be inserted into the constructor during the compile time.
+Everything between `//MCCScript 1.0` and `//MCCScript Extensions` comments will be treated as code, that part of the code will be inserted into the constructor during the compile time.
+The main part of the script has access to the [CSharpRunner.cs](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/CSharpRunner.cs) API while the ChatBot defined in the Extensions section will use the [ChatBot.cs](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/ChatBot.cs) API.

-You can include C# libraries/namespaces using the following syntax: //using <name>;
+You can include C# libraries/namespaces using the following syntax: `//using <name>;`.
+Example: `//using System.Net;`

-Example: //using System.Net;
+Some sample scripts and optional Chatbots are made available in the [config](https://github.com/ORelio/Minecraft-Console-Client/tree/master/MinecraftClient/config) folder.

 Using HTTP/Socks proxies
 ------